njtierney/geotargets/README.md

 # Examples

-Below we show three examples of target factories:
+Below we show four examples of target factories:

 - `tar_terra_rast()`
 - `tar_terra_vect()`
 - `tar_terra_sprc()`
+- `tar_stars()`

-You would use these in place of `tar_target()` in your targets pipeline, when you are doing work with terra raster or terra vector data.
+You would use these in place of `tar_target()` in your targets pipeline, when you are doing work with objects from the terra or stars packages such as SpatRaster, SpatVector, SpatRasterCollection, stars, or stars_proxy.

-It is a bit tricky to implement targets workflows in a README, but if you would like to see and download working examples for yourself, see the repo, [demo-geotargets](https://github.com/njtierney/demo-geotargets).
+If you would like to see and download working examples for yourself, see the repo, [demo-geotargets](https://github.com/njtierney/demo-geotargets).